 Fathy was able to create a prosperous future for both him and his family.

-Fathy had originally embarked on this journey for his grandchildren but with time he came to the realization of the importance of being by their side.
+Fathy had originally embarked on this journey for his grandchildren but with time he came to the realisation of the importance of being by their side.
 With the dire economic situation and lack of any emotional support, Fathy found it very difficult to continue living in Greece and wanted to return to Egypt.
 Several friends referred Fathy to the IOM office in Greece, where he entered the screening process.
 Thankfully, Fathy successfully earned a reintegration grant that not only allowed him to return to Egypt but also assisted him financially.
-This allowed him to reopen his butcher shop and buy two camels that tremendously improved the shop operations, improving the family situation.
+This allowed him to reopen his butcher shop and buy two camels that tremendously improved the shop operations and alleviated the family’s situation.

 Despite the few job opportunities in his home country, Fathy was able to create a prosperous future for both him and his family.
-Today, his shop is functioning better than ever despite the high degree of competition around him.
-Additionally, his sons helped him in selling the two camels in the course of month and buying two more camels and a goat.
+Today, his shop is functioning better than ever before despite the high degree of competition around him.